oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/test-robot/test-robot.md

 After this message, the robot will bring up the assigned browser window and start the flow.
 During this time, wait until the robot completes all the steps.

-## Task 5: Validate Robot Flow Status
+## Task 5: Validate Robot Run Status

-Let's monitor the robot flow.
+Let's observe the robot run.

 1. From the **Configure and run** screen, click on the link under **Instance ID**.